 Fireplace #100: Metal Damper Frame, But No Damper Door

-You can basically take your pick from the chimney plugs we offer.
+You take your pick from the chimney plugs we offer.
 You just need to select the location you want to plug the flue, and measure length and width of that location.

 Here are the advantages of each of the chimney plugs we offer: